Career Paths to Explore

 - Deputy Marshal It’s important to maintain a stringent protocol regarding protection of the justice system, which is why this job plays such an important role.
 Not only are U.S. Marshals tasked with protecting judges, attorneys, and jurors, but they also work in tracking down fugitives on the run, protecting witnesses, and collection of assets.

-For most work involving a criminal justice degree, you simply need a bachelor’s degree in criminal justice.
+The type of job you wish to pursue will likely determine the level of education you need to pursue.
+You can enter the field with an associate degree, but some positions require a master’s or even a PhD to qualify for employment.
 However, opportunities can be increased should you decide to pursue further academic work in a master’s degree or a doctorate.
-With a higher degree comes better understanding of the topic, and proof that you are deep in the criminal justice field.
-The more education you have, the more jobs that will be open to you.
-Additionally, while pursuing a criminal justice degree, it’s very useful to try to specialize in an area that you feel most passionate about, as this will separate you from the large number of other individuals pursuing the same degree.
+With a higher degree come more professional opportunities.
+Additionally, while pursuing a criminal justice degree, it’s very useful to specialize in an area that you feel most passionate about, as this will separate you from the large number of job candidates.
+Some specializations include:

 Some of the best tips for landing a good job involve engaging in extracurricular activities, which is possible even if you get your degree online.
 Assist professors with work such as lab prep and consultations and, if possible, do internships with police and other investigative firms.
-This will already give you experience and a leg up for when you officially join the workforce with your degree, not to mention get your feet wet in what you want to do.
+This will give you experience and a leg up for when you officially join the workforce with your degree.

 Degrees in Criminal Justice